Every Britney Spears song, ranked

-Over the course of her 18-year career as a solo artist, Britney Spears has shown herself to be many things: an innocent high-schooler, a not-that-innocent intergalactic temptress, a tabloid target, a brand ambassador for Cheetos.
-But like her forebears Madonna and Michael Jackson, she’s also redefined what it means to be a modern pop star, pushing the limits of controversy with her racy performances and magazine covers while setting trends in everything form tween-friendly bubblegum pop to electronic dance music.
+Over the course of her career as a solo artist, Britney Spears has shown herself to be many things: an innocent high-schooler, a not-that-innocent intergalactic temptress, a tabloid target, and a brand ambassador for Cheetos.
+But like her forebears Madonna and Michael Jackson, she has also redefined what it means to be a modern pop star, pushing the limits of controversy with her racy performances and magazine covers while setting trends in everything from tween-friendly bubblegum pop to electronic dance music.

-In honor of her ninth album, Glory, EW is looking at her massive catalog and ranking all her solo songs, from her most iconic hits to Japanese-edition bonus tracks you didn’t even know existed.
-(Disagree with our ranking?
-Tell us yours in the comments.)
+EW is looking at her massive catalog and ranking all her solo songs, from her most iconic hits to Japanese-edition bonus tracks you didn't even know existed.

 156. “E-Mail My Heart” (1999)